 What if you change your mind during writing?

 I’ve already mentioned that you might not devise the end until you’re well advanced with the writing.
-Also that the beginning you first think of might not be the best beginning, ultimately.
+Also the beginning you first think of might not be the best beginning, ultimately.
 Restructuring is routine for most seasoned writers.
-And an outline actually makes that easier because you can see the book as a whole and keep the structure in your mind.
+An outline actually makes that easier because you can see the book as a whole and keep the structure in your mind.

 I write from an outline, and I usually make extensive changes along the way.
 Certain details don’t turn out the way I expected once I’m eye to eye with the characters.
 Some events require more set-up.
 Sometimes the characters won’t do what I expected them to.
 That’s inconvenient, of course, but it’s also great.
 It means I’ve developed a deeper understanding of them.
 So I pause, reconsider the outline, adjust as necessary and get back to drafting.